denischupau/ESPHome-IR-reflective-break-barrier/README.md

 ## The problem

-Some of the neighbours' dogs, when I'm not at home, are coming to relieve themselves on my lawn and driveway, it stinks, and I have my feet or wheels regularly full of it.
-But... nobody wants to take responsibility.
+Some of the neighbours' dogs, when I'was not at home, were coming to relieve themselves on my lawn and driveway, it stinked, and I had my feet or wheels regularly full of it.
+But... nobody wanted to take responsibility.

-So I had to take action, and present them with proofs, and as I like to code and build eletronic things: let's DIY!
+So I had to take action, and confront them with proofs, and as I like to code and build eletronic things: let's DIY!

 ## The idea I came up with